Lindbladian dynamics of the Sachdev-Ye-Kitaev model: Introduction

-In this work, we will study the properties of the above SYK Lindbladians by computing Green's functions in the large $N$ (and $M$) limit.
+In this work, we will study the properties of the above SYK Lindbladians by computing Green's functions in the large-$N$ (and large-$M$) limit.
 This allows us to extract, for example, the dominant decay rate (the spectral gap of the Lindbladians).
-We also study the spectral properties of the SYK Lindbladians by exact diagonalization at finite $N$, numerically.
+We also study spectral properties of finite-$N$ versions of the SYK Lindbladians by diagonalizing them numerically.
 The spectrum is complex in general and distributed non-trivially over the complex plane.
 Because of the all-to-all nature of interactions (and jump operators in the second case), the spectrum can be naturally compared with known behaviors in random Lindbladians studied by using techniques from Random Matrix Theory \cite{2019PhRvL.123n0403D, 2019PhRvL.123w4103C, 2020PhRvL.124j0604W, 2019JPhA...52V5302C, 2020JPhA...53D5303S, 2020PhRvB.102m4310S, 2020PhRvX..10b1019S, 2021arXiv211013158L, 2021PhRvE.104c4118T}.
 For the case of random quadratic jump operators, the spectrum crosses over from elliptic disk-shaped to ``lemon-shaped" distribution by increasing the relative strength between the SYK interaction and the jump operators, $K/J$.
 The latter is a ubiquitous behavior in the strong dissipation regime of random Lindbladians \cite{2019PhRvL.123n0403D, 2019PhRvL.123w4103C, 2020JPhA...53D5303S}.
 We also observe clustering of eigenvalues by controlling the ratio $R=M/N$ \cite{2019PhRvL.123w4103C, 2020PhRvL.124j0604W, 2021arXiv211013158L}.